MrYsLab/s3-extend/docs/browsers.md

 These are the only browsers supported at this time.

+**SPECIAL NOTE FOR  Raspberry Pi USERS:** Chrome no longer supports insecure Websockets across the network.
+If you wish to use Chrome in the remote configuration, you must run the Scratch editor off-line.

 ### If You Wish To Use Firefox
 You may use Firefox, but you will need to configure it to do so.